AdobeDocs/experience-manager-cloud-service.en/help/journey-headless/architect/introduction.md

 ## Headless CMS {#headless-cms}

-Headless is a term used to describe systems that effectively detaches the content from the manner of displaying that content on the web.
+Headless is a term used to describe systems that effectively detach the content from the manner of displaying that content on the web.

 Traditionally you would manage your content in a CMS, and the same CMS would be responsible for rendering that content on your webpages.

-Now, headless means that the content-set can be managed in the CMS and then accessed by one, or more, (independent) applications.
+Now headless means that the content-set can be managed in the CMS and then accessed by one, or more, (independent) applications.

 This means that the content can be delivered to any device, in a wide range of formats.
 This makes the whole process much more flexible, and also means that authors do not need to worry about layout and formatting.